Miyako Maki: Licca-chan

-The success of Miyako Maki's characters caught the attention of the toy maker, Takara.
+The success of Miyako Maki's characters caught the attention of the toy maker Takara.
 Takara was inspired by the faces and proportions of Maki's characters to create the Licca-chan doll.
 The first Licca-chan was sold in 1967 and accompanied by a brochure with an illustration by Maki.
 The doll was successful and dominated the market for the following decades.
 While Maki is credited as the originator of the doll's prototype, she does not own any copyright to it.

 Gekiga and manga for adults

 Maki's interests evolved over time, and she began to abandon romantic stories aimed at young girls to write manga with realistic narratives aimed at an adult female audience.
 These stories were not suitable for the shōjo magazines which she worked at, however.
 In 1968, magazines dedicated to a male audience of young adults approached Maki and asked her to create manga for them.
 The first magazine to do so was Bessatsu Action who were looking for a manga artist team to redraw the works of Masaki Tsuji.
 Following this project, she decided to create her own manga in the gekiga style: Mashūko Banka (1968) published in the women's magazine Josei Seven.
 Subsequently, she continued to write gekiga for women's and men's magazines.

 To create her gekiga, Maki was inspired by the work of Kazuo Kamimura, in particular his atmosphere and his stories centered on the lives of strong women.
 In her stories, she strived to represent women who seek freedom, especially sexual freedom, from the taboos of the time.

-In 1975, the city of Montreal, Canada organised the Montreal International Comic Contest.
+In 1975, the city of Montreal, Canada, organised the Montreal International Comic Contest.
 Japanese critic Kōsei Ono, a member of the jury, asked several Japanese authors to participate in the competition, including Maki.
 The jury assessed a single comic strip on the quality of the drawing.
 Maki sent a sheet of the story The Narcissus with Red Lips from her gekiga Seiza no onna and won first prize of the competition, becoming the first manga to be internationally awarded.

 With Miyako Maki being the first woman to write manga for an adult audience, she paved the way for the creation of redikomi with the help of authors like Masako Watanabe or Hideko Mizuno who joined her shortly afterwards.

 Awards and adaptations

-Maki won the Japan Cartoonists Association Award for Excellence in 1974 for Himon no onna (緋紋の女).
-In 1975, she won the Montreal International Comic Contest for Seiza no onna (星座の女) and later received the 1989 Shogakukan Manga Award (General category) for Genji Monogatari.
-Two of her manga, Netsu ai and Akujo seisho have been adapted as television series and another, Koibito misaki, was adapted for the cinema.
+Maki won the Japan Cartoonists Association Award for Excellence in 1974 for (緋紋の女, Himon no onna).
+In 1975, she won the Montreal International Comic Contest for (星座の女, Seiza no onna) and later received the 1989 Shogakukan Manga Award (General category) for Genji Monogatari.
+Two of her manga, Netsu ai and Akujo seisho, have been adapted as television series and another, Koibito misaki, was adapted for the cinema.